euppalapati/cse15l-lab-reports/lab-report-3-week-3.md

 ![empty query](no-query.png)

 For the image above, no method is called.
 There are no relevant arguments.
-The relevant fields are the words already added, since they are displayed if no method is specified.
+The relevant fields are the words already added to the list of strings, since they are displayed if no method is specified.
 If these values change, the new set of words will be printed on the screen when the page is reloaded.

 ![add hello](add-hello.png)

 For the image above, the add method is called.
 The relevant argument is "add?".
 The relevant fields are "s=" and the word to be added (in this case, "hello").
-If this value is changed, a different word will be added to the list when the page is reloaded, but the text on the screen will stay the same.
+If this value is changed, a different word will be added to the list of strings (that remembers and stores all of the previous arguments passed with the add query) when the page is reloaded, but the text on the screen will stay the same.

 ![search h](search-h.png)